bcgov/WALLY/openshift/ocp4/README.md

 ### Freshwater Atlas
 Freshwater Atlas watersheds and stream networks need to be loaded.
 This takes time (possibly several hours).

+**Warning:**
+Loading data will create very large log files in `/pgdata/userdata/pg_log`.
+They can/should be removed.
+Be careful that they don't fill up the disk.
+TODO:  investigate turning down statement logging while loading data.

 ```sh
 # fwa watersheds
 # requires freshwater_atlas_watersheds.zip (containing freshwater_atlas_watersheds.gdb).
 See above for instructions.